Shimizu, Hokkaido: Neighboring municipalities

+Climate

+According to the Köppen climate classification, Shimizu has a humid continental climate.
+It has large temperature differences, including large annual and daily temperature ranges.
+It receives a lot of snow, and is designated as a heavy snow area.
+In winter, temperatures below -20 °C are not uncommon, making it extremely cold.

+Demographics

+Per Japanese census data, the population of Shimizu has declined in recent decades.

 History

+The area of Shimizu was settled in 1898 by a colonization project by Shibusawa Eiichi, who sponsored 26 households, with 99 people, from former Echizen Province.
+Originally part of Kuttari Village (now Shintoku Town) it was separated and became Hitomai Village in 1915.
+Hitomai became a first class village in 1923 and was renamed Shimizu in 1927.
+It was raised to town status in 1936.

-The town of Shimizu began to settle in 1898, with a population of 99 people, working as cultivating farmers.
-It was not until 1936 that Shimizu gained status as a town.
-In 1907 a railway connecting Kushiro and Asahikawa was built, thereby connecting Shimizu.
+In 1907 a railway connecting Kushiro and Asahikawa was built.
 At the time, two lines ran through the town: the Tokachi line, and the Tooru Hiraku line.
 Another improvement that helped put the town on the map was the opening of Nissho Toge, a mountain pass running through the Hidaka Mountains, which opened in 1965.
-This National Highway, route 274, runs all the way to Hokkaidos capital city, Sapporo.
+This National Highway, route 274, runs to Sapporo.

 In 1980, the town's cultural center opened, and is famous for the playing of Beethoven’s 9th Symphony.
 Every year, students from Shimizu High School practice singing the symphony, for an end of the year concert.
 The town's first swimming pool opened in 1983, and in 1990, both the town's library and local history museum were established.